Nitrogen cycle

 By contrast, a high ratio will lead to a total assimilation of nitrogen but there will be a carbonaceous pollution residue.

-For a municipal wastewater, the COD/NTK ratio is therefore between 7 and 20.
+For municipal wastewater, the COD/NTK ratio is therefore between 7 and 20.
 That is to say, the lower the ratio, the more it will be necessary to add a complementary carbon source during the denitrification step.